LoRaMesher/LoRaMesher/README.md

       delete packet;
   }
 ```
-1. After receiving the packet in the function Figure \ref{fig:processreceivedpacketsfunction} we call the printDataPacket function.
-See who the function will only accept packets of type dataPacket.
+1. After receiving the packet in the function `processReceivedPackets()` we call the printDataPacket function.
 2. We need to get the payload of the packet, as we have different types of packet the payload is not allways in the same memory position.
-We have the function radio->getPayload(packet) that will return a pointer to the payload in the format we want.
+We have the function `radio->getPayload(packet)` that will return a pointer to the payload.
-3. We iterate through the radio->getPayloadLength(packet).
+3. We iterate through the `radio->getPayloadLength(packet)`.
 This will give us how many Payloads in dataPackets types are inside the packet.
 In our case, we always send only one dataPacket.
 4. Get the payload and call the printPacket function, that will print the counter received.
 5. Lastly, we need to delete the packet.